Call for Art Entries

 WMG Call for Words: My Abortion: My Choice

-In response to the US Supreme Court’s decision to overturn Roe v.
-Wade and in conjunction with the group exhibition, ROE 2.0, Woman Made Gallery is asking for your voice by sharing your abortion story.
+In response to the U.S. Supreme Court’s decision to overturn Roe v.
+Wade and in conjunction with the group exhibition ROE 2.0, Woman Made Gallery is asking you to add your voice to the conversation by sharing your abortion story.

-For details about this entry and to submit your work, please check the Call for Art on Submittable.
+For details about this entry and to submit your story, please check the Call for Art on Submittable.

 Subscribe to our newsletter or follow us on social media.